 The mission of the Fullerton School District is to work collaboratively with the community to provide an innovative, high-quality educational program for all students in a safe learning environment.
-Our motto, "Great Schools - Successful Kids" exemplifies the belief that all students will achieve excellence, acquire interpersonal skills, and develop technological expertise to contribute as productive citizens in a democratic society.
+Our motto, "Great Schools - Successful Kids" exemplifies the belief that all students will achieve excellence, acquire interpersonal skills, and develop technological expertise to contribute as productive citizens in an expertise to contribute as productive citizens in a democratic society.

-FULLERTON SCHOOL DISTRICT ANNUAL NOTICE TO PARENTS/GUARDIANS 2023-2024 SCHOOL YEAR
+FULLERTON SCHOOL DISTRICT ANNUAL NOTICE TO PARENTS/GUARDIANS 2025-2026 SCHOOL YEAR